 - Buenas noches – Good night!
 Use this when it’s dark out.

-This sign we spotted at a cafe in Mexico seems to be a clever a humorous attempt to help train patrons on the courtesies of using greetings.
+This sign we spotted at a cafe in Mexico seems to be a humorous attempt to help train patrons on the courtesies of using greetings.

 25) How to Greet Men in Mexico: Handshakes and Fist Bumps